Aircloak/aircloak/slate/source/index.md

 # Introduction

-This is the guide for Aircloak REST API.
-You can use this API to access resources such as task results.
-To use the API, you first need to obtain the REST API key on the analyst web site.
-Then you can use this key to authenticate yourself while accessing various endpoints.
+This is the guide for the Aircloak cloak and web REST APIs.
+You can use these APIs to perform actions such as executing tasks against a cloak cluster, or access results of previous task executions.

+All API access is authenticated.
+Please have a look at the authentication section for details.

+The examples in this guide are given in ruby.
+If it is not clear how this applies to your own environment, please reach out to us on [solutions@aircloak.com](mailto:solutions@aircloak.com), and we will be happy to assist.

 # Task results